Study Abroad FAQs

 Depending on where you are going, you may travel by land or by air.
 If you are flying, take the time to shop around as flight costs can vary greatly.
 Try websites such as google.com/flights, vayama.com, orbitz.com, studentuniverse.com, and statravel.com.
 Be sure to check baggage rules with your airline.
 Certain items may be banned or you may incur additional charges for too many bags or too much weight.
 Once you get to your destination, make sure you have your program contact information if you are being picked up at the airport.
 If your program does not include airport pickup, plan ahead for how you will travel to your housing.
 Taxis can be prohibitively expensive, so a rail or bus shuttle may be more efficient and affordable.

 - What to Buy When You Get There

 There are inexpensive items you can purchase at your destination.
 Consider buying items like shampoo, soap, sheets, towels, an umbrella and film while on your program.
-Hairdryers and curling irons are best purchased abroad because the voltage conversion will destroy your appliance – just buy a cheap one when you get there.
+Hairdryers and curling irons are best purchased abroad because the voltage conversion may destroy your appliance – just buy an inexpensive one when you get there.